JeremyPBanks/Baseball_WAR_Calculator/README.md

 "Wins Above Replacement (WAR) is an attempt by the sabermetric baseball community to summarize a player’s total contributions to their team in one statistic.
 You should always use more than one metric at a time when evaluating players, but WAR is all-inclusive and provides a useful reference point for comparing players.
 WAR offers an estimate to answer the question, “If this player got injured and their team had to replace them with a freely available minor leaguer or a AAA player from their bench, how much value would the team be losing?”
 This value is expressed in a wins format, so we could say that Player X is worth +6.3 wins to their team while Player Y is only worth +3.5 wins, which means it is highly likely that Player X has been more valuable than Player Y."

 In other words, WAR is a measurement of a player's skill with respect to rest of the league.
 The higher the WAR, the better the player was that year.
 A WAR is determined based upon the performance of the rest of the league, so it would be more difficult to attain a higher WAR in the early 2000s as a power hitter rather than the 1920s.
 Since statistics like home runs were siginficantly up in those years, a player hitting 40 homeruns in that era meant way less than when Babe Ruth did it.
+While there are multiple outlets who have separate rules and restrictions for what WAR should be, this program strictly follows the FanGraphs methodology, which is where all of my data comes from.

 ## Getting Started